- Employee Performance

-The most appropriate method for your organisation will largely depend on the variety of different roles within your organisation, the time you have available to invest in the review process, and your objectives for carrying out the reviews.
+The best method for your organisation will depend on: the variety of different roles within your organisation, the time you have available to invest in the review process, and your objectives for carrying out the reviews.

 Let’s take a look at these different appraisal methods

 This compares all employees to each other, ranking them from best to worst.
 Whilst it may be easy to see who’s a high flier and who’s not making the cut, everyone in the middle will be harder to rank.

 This method falls short by overlooking strengths that may not be immediately obvious.
 For it to be reliable it must follow a systematic method of comparative evaluation or it runs the risk of being subjective and unfair.
 It also assumes that everyone is the same, and in reality a business needs a mix of different people and characters to succeed.